itdxer/neupy/site/docs/algorithms/constructible-architecture.rst

         error=mean_absolute_error,
     )

-Error function should return a scalar, because during the training output from the error function will be used as a variable with respect to which we are differentiating
+Error function should return a scalar because during the training output from the error function will be used as a variable with respect to which we are differentiating

 Add-ons
 -------

-Algorithms with constructuble architectures allow to use additional update rules for parameter regularization and step update.
+Algorithms with constructible architectures allow to use additional update rules for parameter regularization and step update.
 For instance, we want to add :network:`Weight Decay <WeightDecay>` regularization and we want to minimize step monotonically after each epoch.

 .. code-block:: python